"I am your father. I brought you in this world, and I'll take you out!"

 In fact, we see that his time as a sailor made him a perfectionist in this area.
 The kids have learned to dread his use of naval terms, because it means they're going to have to do chores under his critical eye.

-Newscaster Cameo: Explains setup of first 1989 dream incident where the men end up pregnant.
+Newscaster Cameo: Explains the setup of the All Just a Dream episode "The Night the Spores Landed", in which the men end up pregnant.
 Unlike most examples, a real newscaster provides the voiceover (in this case, John Palmer of NBC News).
-Also, a couple of times Ahmad Rashad is heard doing sportscasts (also a Shout Out as Ahmad was Phylicia Rashad's husband at the time).
+Also, a couple of times Ahmad Rashad is heard doing sportscasts (also a Shout-Out as Ahmad was Phylicia Rashad's husband at the time).

 Noodle Incident: Played straight in Clair constantly reminding Cliff of his escapades as a teenager, most especially with Eunice Chantille.